Notarial Services

 A Certificate of No Impediement to Marriage (CNI) is a general statement of the law in Australia concerning the recognition of foreign marriages.
 It states that the person named in the certificate has signed a declaration and, on the basis that the declaration is true and correct, there is no legal reason why they cannot marry in another country.

+The CNI does not states the applicant is currently single.
 If you need to prove that you have not been married, please contact the Registry of Births Deaths & Marriages in Australia, and apply for Single Status Certificate.

-Supporting documents must be originals.
 Documents not in English must be accompanied by an English translation that's performed by a professional translator.

 For detailed information on CNI, please visit the DFAT Smartraveller website below.